 The challenge for our NHS

 The NHS was designed to bring care close to home and provide seamless healthcare.
-Everyday families with CYP with the most complex conditions struggle to navigate a complex ever-changing system to obtain life enhancing medicines, adding to the already onerous care burden.
+Families of with CYP with the most complex conditions face a complex ever-changing system they are required to navigate in order to obtain life enhancing medicines, adding to their already onerous care burden.
 The lack of clear boundaries and responsibilities challenges health professionals from prescribers, pharmacists, administrators and specialist nurses in primary and specialist care.
 Multiple parallel medication distribution networks are wasteful and environmentally damaging.
 Collaborating regionally and nationally may improve the situation in the short term and we have listed some suggestions in table 2.
-Structural transformations with the emerging ICSs are required – we need to co-produce with families the medication system they deserve for our future generations.
+Structural transformations with the emerging ICSs are required – we need to co-produce with families the medication system they deserve.